 The Project Management Triangle

 Another variable in that industry is my most favorite Project Management Triangle.
 The Web is a place when in theory people could build anything for free.
-In practice, IT experts can evaluate what is the best tool for the job and what would take the least time, cost less and get all advantage for a specific use case.
+In practice, IT experts can evaluate what is the best tool for the job and what would take the least time, cost less, and get all advantage for a specific use case.

-But either way motivation is a key and money isn’t everything.
+But either way, motivation is a key and money isn’t everything.
 Many WordPress experts build sites, plugins or scripts for free – because they are happy with that and would like to release them to the public.
 Someone should still pay bills though so they have already calculated what do they need to earn and bill their clients accordingly.

 Each and every project depends on these three variables.
 And a client shouldn’t ever try to keep the three of them as low as possible.
 It has been proven too many times that it doesn’t work and the end product would not be built the right way.

 The more the requirements, features, edge cases and fancy additions (Scope), the higher the time needed and the price.
 The shorter the timeline (Schedule), the larger the team, the more intensive (or even overtime) work and testing, extra time for management and integration.
-The lower the budget (Cost), the least interest and time from the consultant to actually work on the product.
+The lower the budget (project cost), the least interest and time from the consultant to actually work on the product.

 Whenever you need a project, keep in mind these two things:

 - Hiring an inexperienced or “ghost” expert (with no references and feedback) could be way cheaper, but it’s a risk for your project.
 You have no idea what’s the expertise and if you’re getting the project at the end.

 - Hiring a proven expert is often expensive because they know what they do.
 They might even ask you embarrassing questions or some internal business policy details to implement the project in the best way.